-We’ve combed through the Livingetc archives to find the best small bedroom ideas.
-Whether you have a compact master bedroom, a small children’s room, or tiny box room, make the most of every square inch with these clever space saving ideas.
+At Livingetc we see lots of small bedroom ideas.
+Whether you have a compact master bedroom, a tiny children's room, or a bijou box room, make the most of every square inch with these clever space saving ideas.

 Alcoves and stud walls can also provide opportunities to create clever built-in storage or recessed shelves, freeing up more floor space.
 Make the most of under bed space too, with built-in drawers for towels and linens.
 Designer Casey Keasler shows how trundle drawers can also double up as pull-out steps for children.
-Meanwhile in this tiny house in Brixton, a tiny loft was opened up to create a sleeping area above a study – connected by a staircase with wardrobes inside.
+Meanwhile in one home, a tiny loft was opened up to create a sleeping area above a study – connected by a staircase with wardrobes inside.

 When it comes to beds, you might be surprised to see that you could squeeze a four poster into a box room to cool and dramatic effect, or you could opt for grown-up bunk beds for when grandma comes to stay.

 Ready to turn your small space into a dreamy, Pinterest-worthy bedroom design?
 These clever small bedroom ideas will show you how to transform a small bedroom into something chic and elegant.
 A lack of square footage shouldn't cramp your style...

 Tucked under the eaves, the timber wall cladding in this cute kid's room gives it the feel of a cool cabin hideout.

 Lacking space for a chest of drawers?
 A slimline wall cabinet with shelves across the length of a wall will provide a shallow storage solution.
 Paint it the same colour as the wall and it will 'disappear'.
 Of course white feels fresh and modern, but there's plenty of inspiration when it comes to bedroom paint colours.

 Over-sized pendants either side of the bed make a stylish feature and negate the need for surface space, while floor-to-ceiling wardrobes make the most of the tallest part of the room.